 For example some dust mite particules around are around 5-10 microns in diameter.
 1 micron is a unit of measurement representing 1/1,000,000 of a meter in size (also called a micrometer, or 1 uM).
 In the image above, PM10 and PM2.5 are labels used to indicate the size range of some particles: 10 uM and 2.5uM.

 This is a United States Department of Energy standard meaning it must meet the ability to filter out 99.97% of all foreign matter, down to 0.3 microns in size of the air passing through it.

 Foreign matter, microbes, and many other things that are harmful to your baby become trapped in the filter material and are completely removed from your child’s breathing air.

-Additionally, most incorporate a 1st stage filter includes an activated carbon filter.
-Some also include an additional filter to remove larger matter like pet hair and dust.
+Additionally, most use a 1st stage filter that includes an activated carbon filter.
+Some also include an extra pre-filter to remove larger matter like pet hair and dust.
 The purpose of the carbon filter is to remove odor-causing chemical substances and vapors.

 Air humidifier filters are replaceable and must be swapped for a new one after a number of months depending upon the amount of particles removed.
 6-8 months are typical replacement times.